Climate-based beet planting guide for Medicine Hat, Alberta

 Main risk: When this crop disappoints here, the problem is usually practical rather than climatic.
 Timing, steady growth, and harvest stage matter more than season length.

-How Frost Affects Beets in Medicine Hat
+How Frost Affects Planting Dates for Beets in Medicine Hat

 Medicine Hat usually has about 136 frost-free days, with a typical last spring frost around May 12 and a typical first fall frost around September 25.